Written By:

 Certain stodgy but prolific film directors sometimes sermonize how they’ll only use physical film to shoot projects.
 When they say this, they aren’t only being nostalgic or snobby.
 Although it’s more of a hassle, physical film still produces better image quality than digital cameras, providing a more dynamic range of color and contrast.

-However, as digital technology advances and sensor size increases, the image quality gap between these two types dwindles.
-But as a general takeaway, the physical film tends to have higher quality than digital image sensors.
+Moreover, as digital technology advances and sensor size increases, the image quality gap between these two types dwindles in the realm of professional photography.
+But as a general takeaway, physical film tends to have higher quality than digital image sensors.

 Warning